John-Joe O'Toole: Northampton Town

 O'Toole playing for Northampton Town in 2014.

 O'Toole signed for Northampton Town on a three-year contract on 30 June 2014.
 He became a cult figure at the club, with fans wearing wigs similar to his long dark hair.

 Burton Albion

 O'Toole signed for League One club Burton Albion on 21 May 2019 on a two-year contract after rejecting the offer of a new contract with Northampton.
 He scored his first goal for Burton in a 4–3 defeat to Wigan Athletic on 29 December 2020.

 On 12 May 2021 it was announced that he would be one of 12 players leaving Burton at the end of the season.

 Mansfield Town

 On 23 October 2021, O'Toole signed for League Two side Mansfield Town on a contract until January 2022.

 AFC Wimbledon

 On 1 February 2024, O'Toole joined League Two side AFC Wimbledon on loan until the end of the 2023–24 season.

 On 18 June 2024, O'Toole agreed to return to AFC Wimbledon on a permanent basis upon the expiration of his contract with Mansfield Town.

+AFC Rushden & Diamonds

+On 17 January 2026, he joined Northern Premier League Division One Midlands side AFC Rushden & Diamonds.